 As a pet parent, this is your number one concern.
 Before trying a new supplement, talk to your vet and browse through relevant product reviews on Amazon to see what other pet parents have to say.
 After giving the anxiety supplement to your pooch, look for the following signs that would indicate it’s working:

 - Your dog is calmer

 - Fewer signs of anxiety (e.g., panting, pacing, etc.)

 If you want to avoid prescription medication, consider a natural supplement.
 Look for one that’s free from fillers, wheat, artificial dyes, and artificial flavors.
 A high-quality supplement contains natural ingredients such as whole foods and chemical-free herbs and powders.

 There are many myths and misconceptions regarding anxiety.
 While humans may use supplements or essential oils to calm tension, remember that what’s safe for humans isn’t always safe for our furry friends.
 Using an essential oil diffuser can irritate your dog’s sensitive nose, especially if toxic-for-dog oils are used.

-On the other hand, calming treats can safely soothe a dog without making him drowsy.
+On the other hand, calming soft chews can safely soothe a dog without making him or her drowsy.
 For instance, valerian root is an herb that naturally tames stress and anxiety without the need for synthetic ingredients.